BigGreenButton/Capture-Bot/README.md

 (the one exception being where there are only two people left. changing the role from alive to dead will not induce a winner message. in this case however you can just change them back to alive and capture them through the bot to induce it)

 Game states can be one of five:
- - blank (when you have just intialized the bot and need to set it to a gamestate)
  - gameover (when there is no game nor setup currently in progress)
  - setup (when people are deciding whether or not they would like to join the next round)
  - distribution (when the host [likely you] is handing out cards and clothespins physically)
  - inprogress (when the game is, well, happening)
+ - blank (an inbetween role for forcing gamestates)

 As a host you will need to flip through these states with:
  - !endgame (will clear all related roles)